theopenconversationkit/tock/docs/_en/dev/feature-technical-designs/1696-gcp-secrets.md

 ## Generative AI - database storage format

-Here is an exemple of how it should be stored in the database :
+Here is an example of how it should be stored in the database :
 ```json
 {
     "_id": "665ef9bdfdc4c53ead71d0e9",